Skip to Main Content

 What experience do your ADs have?

-Our AD roster includes bilingual professionals with credits on international co-productions, Korean features, K-drama series, and major commercials shot across Seoul, Busan, and Jeju Island.
+Our AD roster has bilingual pros with credits on global co-productions, Korean features, K-drama series, and major commercials shot across Seoul, Busan, and Jeju Island.

 ACT 04 — On Set